sg893052/sonic-buildimage/L3/Route_Consistency_Checker/Route_Consistency_Checker.md

 - **Data: Routes and Nexthops**''

-- **Source/Destination: Zebra, ASIC-DB, Hardware**
+- **Source/Destination: Zebra, ASIC-DB, SAI**

 - **Detection:**
   - Scan the routes and nexthops in FRR by redirecting the output of "show ip route" and "show ip arp/nd", by doing so for each Route: <RIF, Nexthop IP, Dest MAC> could be mapped.
-  - Scan the routes in hardware by redirecting below output to file, by doing so for each route Route: <RIF, Nexthop IP, Dest MAC> could be mapped.
+  - Scan the routes in SAI by fetching SAI tables for Route, Nexthop, Nexthop Group, RIF, Neighbor etc.
-    - "l3 defip show" - (Route: NexthopGroupID)
-    - "l3 egress show" - (NexthopId: RIF, Dest Mac)
-    - "l3 l3table show" - (NexthopId: NexthopIP)
-    - "l3 ecmp egress show" - (NexthopGroupId: NexthopId)
   - Scan the below table in ASIC-DB, by doing so for each routeRoute: <RIF, Nexthop IP, Dest MAC> could be mapped, scanning ASIC-DB gives the interface-name for the nexthops.
     - Route Table
     - Nexthop Table